 At this point it is time for drying, which can occur according to two different methods:

-Both methods ensure good quality, as long as a few requirements are met: for example, the presence of over-fermented beans, or defective ones, in the sun-drying method can lead to unpleasant aromas in the entire batch, transferring to other beans; while if the mechanical drying takes place too fast, the bean will have a harder exterior surface respect to the interior one, a detail can will then have an impact on roasting.
+Both methods ensure good quality, as long as a few requirements are met: for example, the presence of over-fermented beans, or defective ones, in the sun-drying method can lead to unpleasant aromas in the entire batch, transferring to other beans; while if the mechanical drying takes place too fast, the bean will have a harder exterior surface respect to the interior one, a detail that will then have an impact on roasting.

 As in the case of the Natural Process, the parchment will then be removed using ahulling machine, when the coffee is almost ready for export and then placed in juta bags that range between 60kg and 69 kg in weight, depending on the country of destination.